Enrollment Policies for Undergraduates

 Inactive and Candidacy Expired Status

-If you do not enroll in courses for five consecutive years, your candidacy expires and you are withdrawn from the undergraduate program.
+If you do not enroll in courses for academic credit for five consecutive years, your candidacy expires and you are withdrawn from the undergraduate program.
 Your transcript will reflect this new status: CE (candidacy expired).

 Returning from CE Status